US: FBI shoot armed man trying to enter CIA headquarters | DW | 04.05.2021

 The FBI said it is still investigating the situation.

-Langley lies in the Washington D.C. metropolitan area, which has been under high security in recent months following the breach of the US Capitol on January 6.
+Langley lies in the Washington metropolitan area, which has been under high security in recent months following the breach of the United States Capitol on January 6.
 A man in a car also rammed a security barrier in front of the Capitol in April, killing a police officer.

 wd/rt (AFP, AP)